CAD/CAM dentistry: Zirconia

-Resin Materials
+Resin materials

-There are three resin materials available: resin composite, PMMA, and Nano-ceramics.
+Three resin materials are available: resin composite, PMMA, and Nano-ceramics.
 PMMA is made of polymethylmethacrylate polymers with no filler.
 However, resin composite is composed of inorganic filler in a resin matrix.
 Similarly, nano-ceramic is nanoparticles embedded in a resin matrix.
 All three materials have a weak flexural strength and disadvantageous optical properties.
 However, the ability to bond is very effective.
-An advantage of these materials is the ability to manufacture them quickly through fast milling, so are great to sued for direct composite repairs.
+An advantage of these materials is the ability to manufacture them quickly through fast milling, so are great to used for direct composite repairs.
 However, the aesthetic quality of these materials limit their utility.

 Advantages and drawbacks

 CAD/CAM has improved the quality of prostheses in dentistry and standardised the production process.
 It has increased productivity and the opportunity to work with new materials with a high level of accuracy.

-Though CAD/CAM is a major technological advancement, it is important that the dentists’ technique is suited to CAD/CAM milling.
+Though CAD/CAM is a major technological advancement, it is important that dentists' technique is suited to CAD/CAM milling.
 This includes: correct tooth preparation with a continuous preparation margin (which is recognisable to the scanner e.g. in the form of a chamfer); avoiding the use of shoulderless preparations and parallel walls and the use of rounded incisor and occlusal edges to prevent the concentration of tension.